DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Experimental Evaluation

+We use RDyn \cite{rossetti2017graph}, a benchmark model focusing on community changes in dynamic networks, to generate synthetic networks and their ground-truth communities.
+It allows us to specify different parameters, such as the number of vertices ($N$), the number of time points ($T$), the maximum number of community change events (e.g., splitting or merging) per time point ($M$), etc..
+We use various combinations of $N$, $T$ and $M$ to generate synthetic networks, where $N$ $\in$ $\{200,$ $400,$ $600,$ $800,$ $1000\}$, $T$ $\in$ $\{25,$ $50,$ $75,$ $100,$ $125\}$, $M$ $\in$ $\{1,$ $2,$ $3,$ $4\}$ and all the other parameters set by default values.
+For each parameter combination (out of 100 combinations in total), we randomly generate 100 synthetic networks, resulting in 10,000 synthetic networks in total.

-\subsubsection{Experimental Procedure}
+\subsection{Experimental Procedure}

-For each experimental network dataset, we applied the Louvain algorithm (as described in Section~\ref{sec:DynaMo_MethodologyOverview}) on the initial network snapshot to obtain its initial community structure.
-For the rest of network snapshots, DynaMo and all the other 5 dynamic algorithms only take into account the initial community structure and the network changes between two consecutive network snapshots, while the static algorithm (i.e., Louvain) has to be applied on the whole network of each network snapshot.
-We analyzed all the experiment results in terms of the effectiveness (Section~\ref{sec:ExperimentalEvaluation_Effectiveness}) and the efficiency (Section~\ref{sec:ExperimentalEvaluation_Efficiency}) towards detecting communities in the evolving networks.
-Each experiment has been conducted for 200 times to obtain the averaged experimental results.
+For each real-world network, we apply Louvain algorithm on its initial snapshot to obtain its initial community structure (Section~\ref{sec:DynaMo_MethodologyOverview}).
+For each synthetic network, we use the ground-truth communities of its initial snapshot as its initial community structure.
+For the rest of snapshots of real-world and synthetic networks, the dynamic algorithms only use the initial community structure and the network changes between two consecutive snapshots to update the new community structures, while the static algorithm will be applied on the whole network of each snapshot.
+All experiments are performed for 200 times to obtain the average results.